afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

 The communication with the RF receiver is accomplised via 868.35 MHz in a custom protocol originally decoded by @denxhun in his [Arduino library](https://github.com/denxhun/ComputhermRF) and proposal of the reference hardware.
 Inspiration came from [flogi diyiot blog](https://flogi-diyiot.blog.hu/2021/10/13/rf868mhz_wifi_gateway_esp8266_rfm217w_rfm119w_computherm_q8rf).

+Bunding into ESPHome was inspired by @nistvan86 in his [CC1101 hardware alternative](https://github.com/nistvan86/esphome-q7rf).

 ## Configuration
 Communication with the device is done through a receiver and an transmitter module.
 They are not connected, so theoretically sensor and switch module works independently.